pri-k/docs-mysql/index.html.md

 ### <a id="service-plan"></a>Service Plans ###

 In p-mysql v1.7.1.0 and above, the Operator may now configure multiple service plans.
 The user interface is simple.
 Select the "Service Plans" configuration screen from within the p-MySQL tile.
-Click the '**Add**' button to add a new service plan.
+Click **Add** to add a new service plan.
 Click the small triangles to expand or collapse a plan's details.

 Plans consist of four required fields, plus the ability to mark plans as 'private':

 - Service Plan name: The name by which Developers create service instances both in Apps Manager as well as via the `cf marketplace` CLI.
 Plan names may only be made up of lowercase letters, numbers, hyphens and underscores.
+  - **Note**: Plan names constraints are only enforced at deploy time.
+The form does not yet allow for real-time validation.
+That means if a plan name does not conform to the correct format, the tile will fail to deploy after you've clicked on **Apply Changes**.
+The error will appear in the Recent Install Logs pull-down, and will look like this:
+  > Error 100: Error filling in template `settings.yml.erb' for `cf-mysql-broker-partition-20d9770a220f749796c2/0' (line 40: Plan name 'ONE HUNDRED MEGA BYTES!!!' must only contain lowercase letters, numbers, hyphen(-), or underscore(_).)
 - Description: The descriptive text which will accompany the plan name.
 Use this to provide context beyond what can be expressed by the plan name, for example, "
 - Storage Quota: The maximum amount of storage allowed each instance of the Service Plan.
 - Concurrent Connections Quota: The maximum number of simultaneous database connections allowed each instance of the Service Plan.